Divorce Records Arizona

 When specifically requesting a copy of a divorce decree it is important to note if you also require copies of the property settlement or custody agreement, etc.

 BY PHONE: Copies of public records may also be requested by phone.
 When requesting by phone, you must have the following information: case number, names of parties at the time of filing, which documents you would like to receive, filing date or year, number of pages in the document(s) requested, and a phone number or email for questions.

 Divorce Records Arizona | Fees and Costs

 Copy fees will apply (typically $0.50 per page) as well as an additional $27.00 fee for certified copies.
 To receive the copies by mail, you will also be assessed a $7.00 shipping fee.
 Written requests received without the necessary information will be subject to an additional fee of $27.00 for each year researched and each name researched attempting to locate the specified documents.
 Once fees are assessed, the individual requesting the copies will receive their fee payment request by mail or email (if provided).
 The Clerk’s Office accepts payment by money order (payable to the Clerk of the Court with the name, address and telephone number of the customer written on the front) or a debit or credit card.
 Once payment is received, the request should be processed within ten business days.

 If the case for which you are seeking Arizona divorce records has been sealed, you will be required to file a motion to unseal the record to obtain the records you are requesting.
 The court may or may not grant your application to unseal the record, depending upon who is requesting the documents, why they are being requested and the reason the case file was sealed.

-Please feel free to contact the Scottsdale Arizona divorce attorneys at Hildebrand Law, PC at (480)305-8300 if you have any questions about divorce, the Arizona divorce process, or obtaining records regarding your Arizona divorce case.
+Please feel free to contact the Scottsdale Arizona divorce attorneys at Arizona Estate Planning Attorneys, PC at (480)305-8300 if you have any questions about divorce, the Arizona divorce process, or obtaining records regarding your Arizona divorce case.